Half-Guinea-Press/Sundered_Night_Errant/Cool_words.md

 Luff: v Steer a yacht nearer the wind.
 Estaminet: NOUN	1.
 A small cafe in France that sells alcoholic drinks.
 Guerdon: n A reward or recompense.
+Zenzic: adj related to the square of a number
+Tourbillon: n Any part of a machine with a spiral movement.
+Abditive: adj Capable of hiding or concealing.